According to the CBSE Syllabus 2023-24, this chapter has been removed from NCERT Class 12 Biology textbook.

-- Single-celled organisms, such as Amoeba, Bacteria, Hydras, yeast cells, etc. In which, Amoeba and Bacteria reproduce by binary fission, Hydras, yeast cells reproduce by budding.
+- Single-celled organisms, such as amoeba, bacteria, hydras, yeast cells, etc. Amoeba and bacteria reproduce by binary fission; hydras and yeast cells reproduce by budding.

-- Few animal species including, starfish, black worms, etc. reproduce using fragmentation.
+- A few animal species, including starfish, black worms, etc., reproduce using fragmentation.

 In this mode of reproduction, a new offspring is produced by the participation of two parents of the opposite sex.
-This type of reproduction is seen in all multicellular organisms including birds, reptiles, dog, cat, cattle’s, elephants, etc. The complete process of sexual reproduction consists of a set of events, including:
+This type of reproduction is seen in all multicellular organisms, including birds, reptiles, dogs, cats, cattle, elephants, etc. The complete process of sexual reproduction consists of a set of events, including:

 - What is a bisexual flower?